How to Strain Juice without a Strainer?

 4. Juice Clarity

 Straining is commonly employed in processes like cold-press juicing to improve the clarity of the juice.
-Clear juices are often associated with freshness and quality.

 Frequently Asked Question